jaguarfi/vscode-aplus-tools/README.md

    pip install sphinx-autobuild==0.7.1
    pip install rstcheck
    ```

 4. Press `CTRL+Shift+P` to open the **Command Palette**.
 Then type `Preferences: Open workspace settings (JSON)` this
    will create an empty JSON file called **.vscode/settings.json**.
 Open the file and copy the following snippet of code.

    ```
    {
        "restructuredtext.confPath": "${workspaceFolder}",
-       "python.pythonPath": ".venv_aplus/bin/python",
        "restructuredtext.linter.run": "onSave",
        "restructuredtext.linter.name": "rstcheck"
    }
    ```

    ### ⚠️ Warning

    If you changed the name of the virtual enviroment folder in the step 2, you must change the value of
    `"restructuredtext.confPath":` as well.
 Otherwise, VS Code will not find the Python interpreter or will use the
    wrong one.

-5. Create a `.rstcheck` file and add the desired [configurarion](https://pypi.org/project/rstcheck/#options).
+5. Create a `.rstcheck.cfg` file and add the desired [configuration](https://pypi.org/project/rstcheck/#options).
 You can
-   start with the following opstions:
+   start with the following options:
    ```
    [rstcheck]
    report = warning